 Your air lines themselves and the way you plumb them can be used to remove water from your compressor.
 A long length of metal pipe such as copper or black iron will absorb a lot of heat from the air running through it which allows the water to drop out of suspension.
+Designing your piping system and comparisons of copper and iron pipe are covered in detail here: Plumbing your Air Compressor.
 The water can then be trapped by a water trap or a T-Fitting and a Ball Valve.
 See the example below.

 Bucket of Ice Water: